orbitartprint/bballorbit/src/blog/content/transition-offense.md

 ### 2. Create Defensive Disadvantages
 When possession changes, the last player to touch the ball on offense must first touch the sideline before defending.
-For a few seconds, the offense has a **numbers advantage** — but only if they react quickly.
+For a few seconds, the offense has a **numbers advantage**, but only if they react quickly.
 It’s a natural way to train urgency.

 ### 3. Add Smart Constraints